PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Experiments and results

-The granularity of our tokenizer determines the super-token size, and thus plays a central role in the performance of our method.
-Increasing $T$ leads to a more detailed representation, potentially improving the model’s ability to distinguish between pieces.
+\textbf{Granularity ($B$).} The granularity of our tokenizer determines the super-token size, and thus plays a central role in the performance of our method.
+Increasing $B$ leads to a more detailed representation, potentially improving the model’s ability to distinguish between pieces.
 However, it also increases the sequence length and the complexity of the token relationships, introducing a trade-off between expressiveness and learnability.

-To evaluate this trade-off, we vary $T$ on JPwLEG-3 puzzles and report reconstruction accuracy in Fig.~\ref{fig:granularity}.
-Our method shows improved performance as granularity increases, peaking at $T=4$, after which accuracy begins to decline.
+To evaluate this trade-off, we vary $B$ and report reconstruction accuracy in \cref{fig:hyperparams} (left).
+Our method shows improved performance as granularity increases, peaking at $B=4$, after which accuracy begins to decline.
 This suggests that an intermediate granularity level offers the best balance between descriptiveness and length.

-Fig.~\ref{fig:granularity} also compares two reconstruction strategies: \textit{index-wise}, which predicts the position of each piece in the puzzle; and \textit{element-wise}, which attempts to regenerate the entire puzzle in its solved form.
-As previously discussed, element-wise reconstruction becomes impractical at high $T$ due to the long sequence lengths.
-In contrast, index-wise reconstruction requires a fixed number of steps (one per piece).
-Consequently, the $T$ values needed for optimal performance are already too high for element-wise reconstruction, which fails beyond very coarse granularities.